jacknoutch/north_hillard_latin_prose_composition/special_vocabularies.md

 - forced march, magnum iter.
 - with the intention of, eo consilio ut.
 - theformer ... thelatter, ille. .. hic.
-- take up position, consido, -ere,
+- take up position, consido, -ere, -sedi, -sessum.
-- -sedi, -sessum.
-- mound, tumulus, -i, 1/1.
+- mound, tumulus, -i, m.
 - long (of time), diu ; comp. diutius.
 - within range, intra conjectum teli.
 - shoot, mitto.
 - fire back, return fire, tela rejicio.
 - take to flight, se f gae mardare.
-- wait, maneo, -ere, mansi, man-
+- wait, maneo, -ere, mansi, mansum.
-- sum.

 ## Exercise 84.

 - vainly, frustra.
 - behind, p ne, acc.
-- even, etiam [vel used only with
+- even, etiam [vel used only with superlatives].
-- superlatives].
-- not even, ne ... quidem [with em-
+- not even, ne ... quidem [with emphatic word between].
-- phatic word between].
-- conceal, c lo, I.
+- conceal, celo, I.
 - pass (of time), ago.

 ## Exercise 85.

-- Datives of purpose or result of action.
+*Datives of purpose or result of action.*
 - to be a burden to, oneri esse.
-- to sound a retreat, receptui canere,
+- to sound a retreat, receptui canere, cecini, cantum.
-- cecini, cantum.
 - to be (serve as) a signal, signo esse.
-- to be a disgrace, to disgrace, dede-
+- to be a disgrace, to disgrace, dedecori esse.
-- cori esse.
-- to be to the advantage of, to benefit,
+- to be to the advantage of, to benefit, usui esse.
-- usui esse.
-- to be the cause of, to cause, causae
+- to be the cause of, to cause, causae esse.
-- esse.
 - to be an example, exemplo esse.
-- to help, be a help to, auxilio,
+- to help, be a help to, auxilio, subsidio esse.
-- subsidio esse.
 - to be a credit to, laudi esse.
 - to be hateful to, hated by, odio esse.
-- to be (mnean) destruction to, exitio
+- to be (mnean) destruction to, exitio esse.
-- esse.
-- to be a protection to, praesidio
+- to be a protection to, praesidio esse.
-- esse.
 - to be the salvation of, saluti esse.
 - to be a proof, indicio esse.

 - constancy, constantia.
-- negligence
+- negligence, negligentia.
-- carelessness
+- carelessness, negligentia.
-- only, merely, modo, solum, tan-
+- only, merely, modo, solum, tantum.
-- tum.
--
-- negligentia.

 ## Exercise 86.